anand2532/rm530-5g-integration/docs/index.rst

 Welcome to the rm530-5g-integration documentation!

-This package provides integration tools for Waveshare RM530 5G modem with Raspberry Pi using ECM (Ethernet Control Model) mode.
+This package provides integration tools for Quectel RM530 5G modem with Raspberry Pi using ECM (Ethernet Control Model) mode.

 .. toctree::
    :maxdepth: 2